paulranum11/Nanopore_rsync/README.md

 # Nanopore_rsync
-Live sync basecalled Nanopore reads from computer running the MinION to a server or location of your choice
+Live sync basecalled Nanopore reads from computer running the MinION to a server or location of your choice.

 This script was created to work on Mac computers which save MinION basecalled reads to /Library/MinKNOW/data/reads/pass